 Welcome to Dublin!
 Dublin is Ireland’s capital and one of Ireland’s highlights to visit.
 Many travelers visit Dublin during a city trip.
-Dublin is known for its charming streets, historic buildings, artists playing live music, the pubs and the kind people.
-In this article you read what are the best things to do in Dublin for a city trip.
-Also, we tell you which places you can really good food and which two hotels we recommend to stay.
+Dublin is known for its charming streets, historic buildings, artists playing live music, pubs, and kind people.
+In this article, you read what are the best things to do in Dublin for a city trip.
+Also, we tell you which places you can really good food and which two hotels we recommend staying in.

 Table of Contents

 How many days do you need for Dublin?

 If you want to see all the highlights in Dublin, you want to experience the atmosphere like a local and you want to do a day trip outside Dublin, we recommend a stay of 3 nights in Dublin.
 If you only want to discover the city, 2 nights are enough.